bigfix/developer.bigfix.com/site/reference/types/bes-server.md

 # type: bes server

-The &lt;bes server&lt; inspectors return information about the BES Server, allowing Dashboards and Web Reports to access files and other information from the BES database.
+The &lt;bes server&gt; inspectors return information about the BES Server, allowing Dashboards and Web Reports to access files and other information from the BES database.

 # database id of &lt;bes server&gt; : integer